← All posts

 Design and logos

 Graphic designers flip elements to test compositions.
 If you are building a banner or a social media graphic and the main subject is facing away from your text, flip it so it faces towards the content instead.
+This is a basic but powerful principle of visual balance — subjects facing inward feel contained; subjects facing outward feel like they are leaving the composition.

 Scanned documents or photos